17 points to consider before choosing an emulsifier

 10. Best working pH range

-For hair dyes, depilatory products or chemical peels (Alpha-Hydroxy Acids) your product would have a pH much higher or lower than the neutral range of conventional emulsions.
-These products might need special emulsifiers or at least specific stabilizers and co-emulsifiers.
-Some ionic emulsifiers are so sensitive to pH changes that you may need to apply a buffering system to keep the system stable during the determined shelf-life.
+Please be aware that certain formulations, such as hair dyes, depilatory products, and chemical peels (AHA-based products), often fall far outside the neutral pH range of conventional emulsions.
+These products may require special emulsifiers or at least specific stabilisers and co-emulsifiers.
+Some ionic emulsifiers are also so sensitive to pH changes that you may need to apply a buffering system to keep the system stable during the determined shelf-life.

 11. Electrolyte tolerance

-Electrolyte tolerance can indeed affect many emulsifiers.
-In most cases, you won’t apply electrolytes in your emulsions, but in some specific cases such as anti-perspirants with high Aluminium salt concentration or some cleansing emulsions with ionic surfactants, or even applying clays, you incorporate electrolytes into system.
+Electrolyte tolerance can affect many emulsifiers.
+In most cases, you won’t use electrolytes in your emulsions, but in some specific cases such as antiperspirants that contain a high aluminium salt concentration or some cleansing emulsions with ionic surfactants or clays, you should incorporate electrolytes into your formulation.

-Ask your supplier about the electrolyte tolerance of the emulsifier if it is not already mentioned in the data sheet.
+You can ask your supplier about the electrolyte tolerance of the emulsifier if it is not already mentioned in the datasheet.
 You should also consider if your preservative (or the preservative in some of your other ingredients such as hydrosols and plant extracts) contains electrolytes.
+But again, it’s very rare that you would use electrolytes in your formulations.

 12. Alcohol tolerance

-Much like electrolytes, alcohol can destabilize many emulsions.
-Ask your supplier about the alcohol tolerance of your product if you are going to apply alcohol in your emulsions.
+Much like electrolytes, alcohol can destabilise many emulsions.
+Ask your supplier about the alcohol tolerance of the emulsifier if you plan on using alcohol in your emulsions.

 13. Oil phase character